TechAtNYU/analysis-service/README.md

   - There's many scenerios to think about here!
 - How can we make the marketing better?
 What's been the best events for this particular intiative?

+Asking questions to social media

+- Who is sharing our events on Facebook/Twitter?
+- How influential are those people?

 NOW.
 How can be implement all this?
 We have most of the data - we just need to figure out how to grade it and boil it down into something that's understandable.

 The aim here is to make a feedback loop for people to understand how they did.
 Right now we have events that our one-off because they don't give us feedback.
 People give us feedback - but not our metrics.
 People can think the speaker was great - oh well not many people showed up.
 But numbers don't lie!